- Study Guides

-Contest: 2014 Prize Winners
+Contest: 2017 Prize Winners

-Congratulations to the winners of the 2014 Bellevue Literary Review Prizes!
+Congratulations to the winners of the 2017 Bellevue Literary Review Prizes!

+These selections will appear in the Spring 2017 issue of the Bellevue Literary Review.
 The annual BLR Prizes award outstanding writing related to themes of health, healing, illness, the mind, and the body.
-The contest is open each year from February 1 - July 1.
+The next contest will open on March 1, 2017.

 Goldenberg Prize for Fiction

 Winner: C.J.
 Hribal for “Do I Look Sick to You?
 (Notes on How to Make Love to a Cancer Patient)”

 C.J.
 Hribal is the author of the novels The Company Car and American Beauty and the short fiction collections Matty’s Heart and The Clouds in Memphis, which won the AWP Award for Short Fiction.
 He also edited The Boundaries of Twilight: Czecho-Slovak Writing from the New World.
 He has held Fellowships from the NEA, the Bush, and from the Guggenheim Foundations.
 He is the Louise Edna Goeden Professor of English at Marquette University, and is a member of the fiction faculty at the Warren Wilson MFA Program for Writers.

 Honorable Mention: Conor Kelley for “And It Is No Joke”

 Conor Kelley is from Seattle, Washington.
 His short stories and essays have been featured in Word Riot, Hippocampus Magazine, Tenth Muse, and more.
 His first book, a baseball instructional book titled The Catcher’s Handbook, was published by McFarland Books in 2014.
 Since graduating from the New York University MFA program, Conor has been at work on his first novel and a short story collection.